optimizationBenchmarking/environments-evaluator-gui/README.md

 #### 2.2.1.
 Port

 The port through which you access the application is specified by the [`-p` parameter](http://docs.docker.com/engine/reference/run/#expose-incoming-ports) provided to Docker.
 The general form is `-p PORT:8080/tco`, where `PORT` should be replaced with the number of the port under which you want to access the GUI from the outside world.
-Usually (as in the examples under 2.1), we would pick port `80` or `8080` and, hence, specify  `-p 80:8080/tcp` or `-p 8080:8080/tcp`.
+Often, we would pick port `80` or `8080` and, hence, specify  `-p 80:8080/tcp` or `-p 8080:8080/tcp`.
 If you specify `80` as port, you can directly browse to the GUI via [localhost](http://localhost).
 For port `8080`, you need to specify [localhost:8080](http://localhost:8080).

+These ports are recommended if you run the system as a server to be accessed from the network.
+However, they may be unavailable under certain conditions:

+- You already run a web server at port 80.
+- You already run an application server at port 8080.
+- You use Docker under Windows or Mac OS.

+In this case, it may be easier to stick with some obscure port, like the `9999` in our examples above.

 #### 2.2.2.
 Data